byexamples/byexample/docs/how_to_extend.rst

 The ``initialize`` and ``shutdown`` method are called before and after the execution of all the tests.
-It can be used to set up the real interpreter or to perform some off-line task (like compiling)
+It can be used to set up the real interpreter or to perform some off-line task (like compiling).
+You may want to change how to setup the interpreter based on the examples that it will execute or in the options passed from the command line.

 It is in the ``run`` method where the magic happen.
 Its task is to execute the given source and to return the output, if any.

 The ``options`` parameter are the parsed options (a dictionary).
 What to do with them is up to you.